imcf/pyppms/TESTING.md

 The tests assume certain users and systems to exist in the PUMAPI instance used for testing.
-Currently there is not yet a mechanism to automatically create those items unfortunately - sorry, working on it...
+Currently there is not yet a mechanism to automatically create those items unfortunately - sorry, might come at some point...

 The details on how to set them up can be looked up in the corresponding test fixtures in [`conftest.py`](/tests/conftest.py):